 To learn more about other marketing psychologies, check out this article here.

 4. Analytics and understand data

-Just like SEO, content marketing is all about continuous process of testing and development.
+Just like SEO, content marketing is all about the continuous process of testing and development.
 To know what is working and what is not, you need to keep track of the results and understand the trend.

 Analyze why your copy does not work out or why there is no sale.
 Maybe all you need to change is just a word or two.

 I had a client in which we were trying to rank a particular page, for a particular keyword on Google.
-The situation was that this page had been sitting on the second page of Google for quite sometime then.
+The situation was that this page had been sitting on the second page of Google for quite some time then.

-So always keep track of the data and see what actions you need to perform next.
+Always keep track of the data and see what actions you need to perform next.